ADVERTISEMENT

 Intelligent networks adapting and optimizing performance using artificial intelligence.

-For Intelligent Networks to be successful, they require high-quality input data, including flow data, logs/traces, device health, configuration and state, and UX/behavioral signal data.
-They also require analytical/modeling capabilities to identify anomalies (what looks unusual), predict future demand (what is likely to occur next), and provide recommendations or automatically execute changes (what to do).
+To be considered successful, Intelligent Networks will need high-quality input data, such as flow data, logs/traces, device health, configuration/state, and UX/behavioral signal data.
+Additionally, Intelligent Networks will require analytical/modeling capabilities to identify anomalies (what appears unusual), forecast future demand (what may happen next), and provide recommendations or automatically implement changes (what to do).

 Network Automation: Automated networks that operate with minimal human intervention.